Credit Reports, Scores & Alerts

 The way your Equifax Score is used in practice by credit providers may differ to the way we display it in your Equifax Credit & Identity portal.
 In addition to your Equifax Score, each provider applies their own lending criteria and policies, which is why some lenders may approve your application for credit while others may not.

-If you’re curious about what your Equifax Score is and how you compare to others, check out our packages today.
+If you’re curious about what your Equifax Score is and how you compare to others, check out our annual subscription packages today.
+If you would like a copy of your free Equifax credit report you can find more information here.

-Does ordering a copy of my credit impact my Equifax Score?
+Does ordering a copy of my credit report impact my Equifax Score?

-Ordering a copy of your credit file, or signing up to Equifax Alerts, will not negatively impact your Equifax Score.
-In fact, it may help you improve your score by showing you if your identity has been compromised.
-If it has, you can contact the credit provider for more information and, if necessary, seek an investigation.
+Ordering a copy of your Equifax credit file, will not negatively impact your Equifax Score.
+In fact, it may help you improve your score by identifying whether information needs correcting on your credit report or if you’ve been the victim of identity theft.
+If this is the case, you can contact the credit provider for more information and, if necessary, seek an investigation.

-To find out what your Equifax Score is, as well as track it over time sign up to our Equifax Plus or Equifax Basic package.
+To find out what your Equifax Score is, as well as track it over time sign up to our Equifax Plus or Equifax Basic annual subscription packages.

 How do I understand my Equifax Score?

-Your Equifax Score is an important number that summarises the information in your Credit File and is expressed as a number between 0 and 1200.
-In simple terms, the higher your Equifax Score, the better your credit profile and the more likely you are to be accepted for credit.
+Your Equifax Score is an important number that summarises the information in your Credit File at a point in time and is expressed as a number between 0 and 1200.
+Your Equifax Score is dynamic and will change as information is added to and deleted from your credit report.
+In simple terms, the higher your Equifax Score, the better your credit profile which is an indication that you may be more likely to be accepted for credit.

 If you’ve got a low Equifax Score, your credit applications may only be approved by lenders that charge a much higher interest rate or you may have difficulty gaining access to credit at all.